hoangduytran/blender-manual/manual/interface/keymap/blender_default.rst

    :Drag:
       The operation only gets initiated once you start dragging the gizmo.

-Right Mouse Select Action
-   The default action for the right mouse button.
-   This option is only available when Right click *Select with Mouse Button* is chosen.

-   :Select & Tweak: Right mouse always tweaks the selected item.
-   :Selection Tool: Right mouse uses the selection tool.

 Tool Keys
    The method of keys to activate tools such as move, rotate, and scale.